cypress-io/cypress-documentation/content/guides/references/configuration.md

 ## Configuration file

-The first time you open Cypress Test Runner, it creates the `cypress.config.js` configuration file.
+The first time you open the Cypress App, it creates the `cypress.config.js` configuration file.
 This Javascript file is used to store any configuration values you supply.
 If you
 [configure your tests to record](/guides/dashboard/projects#Setup) the results